abhiwand/atk/doc/source/ds_dflw.rst

 BigFrames are not the same thing as frames.
 Frames contain data, viewed similarly to a table, while BigFrames are descriptive pointers to the data.
 Commands such as ``f4 = my_frame`` will only give you a copy of the BigFrame proxy pointing to the same data.
+Use the frame.copy() function to copy the frame itself.

 .. _example_frame.append: